-Figure 4 shows the number of hospitals in the universe, frame, and sample and the percentage of universe hospitals in the frame for each state in the sampling frame for 2001.
-The difference between the universe and the frame represents the difference in the number of community, non-rehabilitation hospitals in the 2001 AHA Annual Survey of Hospitals and the number of community, non-rehabilitation hospitals for which data were supplied to HCUP in all states except Georgia, Hawaii, Michigan, Missouri, Nebraska, and South Carolina.
+Figure 4 illustrates the number of hospitals in the universe, frame, and sample and the percentage of universe hospitals in the frame for each state in the sampling frame for 2002.
+The difference between the universe and the frame usually represents the difference in the number of community, non-rehabilitation hospitals in the 2002 AHA Annual Survey of Hospitals and the hospitals for which data were supplied to HCUP.
+However, for Hawaii, Michigan, Missouri, Nebraska, South Carolina, South Dakota, and Tennessee, we had to drop a few HCUP hospitals from the frame, as described below.